 While grain byproducts may have a negative environmental impact, the opposite is true of regenerative agriculture.
 This practice rejuvenates soil and helps sequester carbon dioxide from the atmosphere.
 This sequestration can aid in climate change mitigation.

 Where decades of overgrazing have resulted in degraded soils and water sources as well as habitat destruction, regenerative agriculture restores biodiversity and improves soil health.

 One hundred percent grass fed beef provides a sustainable, ecologically-friendly alternative to the environmental issues associated with Concentrated Animal Feeding Operations (CAFOs), or large-scale feedlots.

 What is grass fed beef and why is it better for you than the grain fed variety?
 Cattle were not designed to eat grains.
 Their digestive system is based on forage consumption.
 Healthier cattle produce healthier meat.
-Cattle fed grain and grain byproducts have higher levels of marbling than grass fed beef, but the leaner meat of grass fed beef contains more nutrients and higher levels of antioxidants than grain fed counterparts.
+Cattle that are fed grain and grain byproducts have higher levels of marbling than grass fed beef, but the leaner meat of grass fed beef contains more nutrients and higher levels of antioxidants than grain fed counterparts.